 Developing Skills and Talent in the Creative Industries

 Here you can find help and advice on the creative film / video and moving image industries.
-This comprehensive guide includes a list of links related to: careers, communities, courses, developing skills, jobs and work experience.
+This comprehensive guide includes a list of links related to: careers, communities, courses, developing skills, funding, jobs and work experience.

 Want to break into the screen industry but don’t know where to start?
 Visit ScreenSkills to learn what to study, how to choose a relevant degree, get an apprenticeship or become a trainee, and how to approach employers

 Need a portfolio that demonstrates your creativity?
 Visit ScreenSkills for advice on developing your portfolio in Animation, Costume, Games, Sound, Showreel, Visual Effects, Writing, & more.

 Wondering what roles are available working in Film & TV Drama, Visual Effects (VFX), Games, Animation & Unscripted TV?
 Visit ScreenSkills to explore job profiles in the screen industry